vasavi168/docs/v2/sms/webhook.md

 To request such delivery reports, first you need to create the Webhook in webhooks Section.
 Then you will get `id` for the webhook you created.

-`webhook_id` parameter in the API URL with any below mentioned replacable variables.
+pass the `webhook_id` parameter and value in the API Request then you will receive the delivery report as like below.

 #### Example Webhook Request to your server